Black literati encourage “decolonizing your bookshelf”

 In addition to bookstores, public libraries are also providing resources and services in support of the collective uprising that has stretched into its third month of protesting across the country.

-“I think decolonizing bookshelves is a very essential piece to the revolution of overthrowing white supremacy,” said Shannon Bland, branch manager for the Charles County Public Library in La Plata, Maryland and founder of the online community @BlackLibrarians.
+“I think decolonizing bookshelves is a very essential piece to the revolution of overthrowing white supremacy,” said Shannon Bland, branch manager for the Waldorf West branch library in Waldorf, Maryland, and founder of the online community @BlackLibrarians.
 “I think it’s key though to remember that having a few Black titles doesn’t bring diversity.
 We are a diverse people in ourselves, so it’s important to have diverse Black stories.
 Everything doesn’t have to be a history lesson or struggle story; those stories are important, but Black superhero stories, Black fantasy and sci-fi stories, etc. are important as well.”

 Bland has been working in libraries for the past seven years and said she hopes libraries are taking this time as an opportunity to assess how white supremacy impacts the field and analyzing what is being done to combat that.
 The narratives and stories that can be found within anti-racist booklists are meant to have a profound impact and help process for an audience the history of injustices towards the Black community.